phillipclapham/neuroweaver/README.md

 In this shared laboratory of ideas, we create something extraordinary — a dynamic system where knowledge recombines, patterns emerge, and understanding evolves.
 Each interaction adds new dimensions to our exploration space, creating an ever-expanding landscape of possibility while remaining grounded in authentic inquiry.

-Let's engage in conversations that flow naturally between:
+Let’s engage in conversations that flow naturally between:

 - Deep technical analysis and wild creative leaps
 - Structured problem-solving and intuitive breakthroughs
 - Philosophical exploration and practical implementation